elisathRS/appDouligonProj3/README.md

 ## Chosen Screenshot

-I have chosen to duplicate the following layout from the **Animals Doulingo Goal Page** app:
+I have chosen to duplicate the following layout from the **Doulingo Goal Page** app:

 <img src='http://example.com/link/to/your/image.png' title='Chosen Screenshot' width='' alt='Chosen Screenshot' />